 Top tips to overcome the fear of public speaking

-Public speaking for the first time can be very unnerving (we’ve all been there), and it really is one of them ‘getting used to’ scenarios, so the more you do it, the more confident you’ll get.
+Public speaking for the first time can be very unnerving (we’ve all been there), and it really is one of those ‘getting used to’ scenarios, so the more you do it, the more confident you’ll get.
 This isn’t to say you’ll be strutting on stage loving every second, but it’ll definitely become easier.
 We asked some experienced public speakers to give their top tips on how to prepare and overcome that initial fear.

 Know your subject not your lines…

 “I think you try and memorise everything you’re going to say you are just asking to mess up/forget something.
 You’ll be concerned in reciting it word for word than just sharing your knowledge.
-If you know your topic inside out you should be able to pretty much wing it (with your guidelines/ presentation structure at hand of course)”
+If you know your topic inside out you should be able to pretty much wing it (with your guidelines/ presentation structure at hand, of course)”